Simone Biles: Awards and recognition

-Biles was named individual Sportswoman of the Year by the Women's Sports Foundation in 2014, and after the world championships, she was named one of ESPNW's Impact 25.
-Biles was named Team USA Female Olympic Athlete of the Year in December 2015, making her the fourth gymnast to win the honor.
-In December 2016, Biles was chosen as one of the sponsors of the US Navy aircraft carrier USS Enterprise, alongside Olympic gold medal-winning swimmer Katie Ledecky.
+Biles was named Sportswoman of the Year by the Women's Sports Foundation in 2014, and after the world championships, she was named one of ESPNW's Impact 25.
+She was named Team USA Female Olympic Athlete of the Year in December 2015, the fourth person to win the honor.
+In December 2016, Biles was chosen as one of the sponsors of the U.S. Navy aircraft carrier USS Enterprise, alongside Olympic gold medal-winning swimmer Katie Ledecky.
 They are the first Olympians to be given this honor.
 In 2016, Biles won the Glamour Award for the Record Breaker.
 That same year, she was chosen as one of BBC's 100 Women as well as ESPN's Woman of the Year.
-In 2016, Biles became the third gymnast after Olga Korbut and Nadia Comăneci to be named the BBC Overseas Sports Personality of the Year.
+In 2016, Biles became the third gymnast, after Olga Korbut and Nadia Comăneci, to be named the BBC Overseas Sports Personality of the Year.